 The Council has a Risk Management Policy and Guide which is fully embedded.
-The Guide will be reviewed in Autumn 2021 having last been rewritten in November 2019.
+The Guide was reviewed in Autumn 2021 having last been rewritten in November 2019.
 This Policy requires the Strategic Risk Register to be reviewed at regular intervals by the Strategic Leadership team and for Directorate and Service level risk registers to be reviewed at least quarterly.

 Corporate report templates all contain 'risk implications' sections and Risk Management also links closely to Service Plans.
 The Audit Committee reviews risks and the Risk Management process at every meeting.
 Performance Reports are aligned to Council Plan priorities and are considered in public and are also linked to the Risk Policy.

 The Council has an Anti-Fraud and Corruption Policy and Strategy which comply with the CIPFA Code of Practice and an Internal Audit function which issues an annual opinion on governance, risk management and internal control.
 The council also has a Corporate Information Governance Group which is responsible for improving its approach to securing information.
-This group is supported by a dedicated Information Governance team as well as ongoing monitoring of Data Protection Act / Freedom of Information compliance.
+This group is supported by a dedicated Information Governance team as well as ongoing monitoring of Data Protection Act / Freedom of

-Principle G Implementing good

-practices in

-transparency,

-reporting, and audit

-to deliver effective

-accountability.

-The Council's approach to transparency includes the publication on its website of details around budgets and spending, Senior Officer remuneration, Performance Information and reports, the Annual Report and Statement of Accounts and the Annual Governance Statement.
+Information compliance.
+Principle G -The Council's approach to transparency includes the publication Implementing good on its website of details around budgets and spending, Senior practices in Officer remuneration, Performance Information and reports, the Annual Report and Statement of Accounts and the Annual transparency, reporting, and audit Governance Statement. to deliver effective accountability.
 The Code of Corporate Governance is refreshed annually in accordance with CIPFA/SOLACE principles and any documents proposed for publication are scrutinised and approved by Strategic Leadership Team, Cabinet and Audit Committee prior to publication.
 The Head of Internal Audit presents an annual report to Audit Committee to inform members of Internal Audit activity that has taken place during the year.
 The Audit Committee meets six times a year and receives reports from both Internal and External Audit.
 In 2019-20 the Audit Committee agreed an update to its Terms of Reference based on CIPFA guidance.
 The Council is subject to regular inspections from regulatory bodies, including Ofsted, Care Quality Commission etc. The outcomes of these inspections, together with the Council's responses are made available via the website.

-An appropriate financial control and reporting framework for the Council is in place, with all aspects of revenue and capital spending compared to budget plans being routinely reported throughout the year to the officer Strategic Leadership Team and Cabinet.